 Myanmar formerly known as Burma is a mystical country centered among Southeast Asia’s more common destinations, yet still remaining relatively unknown.
 After many years of isolation, Myanmar has only recently opened up to the outside world.
 Being one of the least developed and least Western-influenced countries in the world, Myanmar provides many amazing photographic opportunities that are drawing photographers from across the globe.
 Since my initial research trip in 2011, I have successfully led six photographic tours to Myanmar, with fellow travelers going on to win numerous awards.
 Myanmar has indeed become a hot spot for photographers.

-Our fourth and final destination before returning to Yangon is Bagan.
-Bagan is without doubt one of the most amazing photographic destinations in Myanmar with over 2000 stupas and temples rising above the plains.
-The archeological site offers some amazing landscape opportunities early morning and late afternoon.
-During the middle of the day we continue to explore inside many of the temples and stupas, using both natural and artificial light to create interesting images with Monks and Novices.
+Bagan is without doubt one of the most amazing photographic destinations in Myanmar, if not the world.
+With over 2000 stupas and temples rising above the plains, the archeological site of Bagan offers some amazing landscape opportunities early morning and late afternoon.
+During the middle of the day, photographers can explore inside many of the temples and stupas, using both natural and artificial light to create interesting images with Monks and Novices.
 During our stay we enjoy a number of creative shoots.